mike-north/typescript-courses/packages/website/content/blog/enterprise-v2/11-in-repo-packages/index.md

 title: Local Packages
 date: "2023-10-27T09:00:00.000Z"
 description: |
-  We'll discuss the goals and agenda of this course, and how to get up and running with the workshop project in 2 minutes or less.
+  We'll learn about yarn workspaces, and how they provide an opportunity for simple but effective modular architecture in a large TypeScript projects.
 course: enterprise-v2
 order: 11
 ---